ICON to utilise $1.2 million seed fund for product and team expansion

 Should Elon Musk be able to buy Twitter?

-Watch accompanying video for entire discussion.
+Watch accompanying video for entire conversation.

 5 Minutes Read